zakisheriff/One-Share/README.md

 ## ☕️ Support the Project

-If Lumen helped you, inspired you, or saved you from outdated file transfer tools:
+If One Share helped you, inspired you, or saved you from outdated file transfer tools:

 - Consider buying me a coffee
 - It keeps development alive and motivates future updates